willowec/characterizing-pytorch-power/docs/Journal.md

 Now i did forget to create models for all of the other features soooooooooooooooooooooooooooooo

 okay genning all models now :)))))

+Damn!
+I messed up the max pool feature saving.
+Do I need to rerun?
+NO!
+I can just manually add in the missing headers :))